Moab, Utah, USA travel guide

 Best Time to Visit Moab, Utah, USA

-Spring (March-May) and Fall (September-October) offer the most pleasant temperatures for hiking and outdoor activities, with daytime highs in the 60s to 80s Fahrenheit.
+Spring (April-May) and Fall (September-October) offer the most pleasant temperatures for hiking and outdoor activities, avoiding the intense summer heat.

 Getting Around Moab, Utah, USA